matthewcobb/once-collective/index.md

 excerpt: Share in your visions.
 Show them reality

 ---
-### **Once you see**

-We drive change and direction through curating inspiring visions for our future through design and video.

-Once Collective creates concept films that inspire tribes to grow around new ideas.
-Giving a north star to a community or organisation we can gradually revive our collective imagination in whats possible.

-We take complex solutions and condense them into a visual narrative that matters to the right people.

-By combining talents in storytelling, film and animation with branding, marketing and content strategy we create visualised ideals that generate the emotion needed for a movement.

-### **Work as if the dream is our own**

-> We align the whole with the individual and the individual with the whole.

-The structure of the Collective guides members towards their purpose through a sharing economy and support structure to achieve their goals.

-This means all the work we do is purpose driven.

-Honest feedback throughout our process keeps everyone on the path to higher collaboration.
+### **We create your north star**

+**For your vision**

+**For your team**

+**For your tribe**

+# We are here to revive our collective imagination

+Once Collective creates concept films that show the world your vision, mission and essence.

+When you align with a wider audience on your goal, you can go there together.

+### **A new type of organisation for a new kind of future.**

+**We are a network of purpose driven freelancers that share everything.**

+* needs and opportunities
+* networks and experience
+* goals and ambitions
+* talents and skills
+* knowledge and ideas
+* our stories and our selves

+We specialise in videos condensing broad brands into digestable concepts.
+We know **branding** for audiences, **marketing strategy, film production**, **photography**, **motion graphics and VFX**.

+Our network of partners and freelancers can expand from this into surrounding fields for:

+* **ad marketing**
+* **photography**
+* **social media** **management**
+* **written content**
+* **web development**
+* **event experiences**
+* **brand identity**
+* **graphic design**

+With deep brand and content strategy our solutions are based on the true fundamentals from initial exploration.

+We work on longer prep times to book out the perfect team for the project.
+Giving ample time to explore the brand and ideas.

 ### Content for a new landscape

-**We see the trends.
-Because we are one.**

 We take elements of psychology, emerging technologies and the latest marketing strategies to inform our process for creating new content.

 Our concept films bridge the gap from imagination to reality.

+**We give our members 3 things: FREEDOM, COMMUNITY and PURPOSE.**

+#### Freedom

+**Through a custom, sustainable, freelance lifestyle.
+Projects that compound.**

+* We provide consistent streams of work opportunities for our freelancers.
+When we ask they come.
+But we promote the lifestyle they seek.
+* We create shared frameworks so nothing is done twice.
+Bringing organisation and automation to where our members need it most.
+* Shared risk in projects supported by the collective give members ownership of the work they do.
+We together invest in what speaks to us.

+#### Community

+*

+#### Purpose

+* The structure of the Collective guides members towards their purpose through a sharing economy and support structure to achieve their goals.

+Honest feedback throughout our process keeps everyone on the path to higher collaboration.